inpsyde/wp-app-container/README.md

 ### Env config

 As stated above, this package targets websites development, and something that is going to be required at website level is configuration.
 Working with WordPress configuration often means PHP constants, but when using Composer at website level, in combination with, for example, WP Starter it also also means environment variables.
 The package ships an `SiteConfig` interface with an `EnvConfig` implementation that does nothing in the regard of _storing_ configuration, but offers a very flexible way to _read_ configuration both from constants and env vars.
-`Container::env()` method returns and instance of `SiteConfig`.
+`Container::config()` method returns and instance of `SiteConfig`.

 ### Context

-Service providers job is to both to add services in the container and add the hooks that make use of them, however in WordPress it often happen that services are required under a specific "context".
-For example, a service provider responsible to register and enqueue assets for the front-end is not required in backoffice (dashboard), nor in AJAX or REST requests and so on.
-Using the proper hooks to execute code that is something that can be often addressed, but often not.
+Service providers job is to both add services in the container and add the hooks that make use of them, however in WordPress it often happens that services are required under a specific "context".
+For example, a service provider responsible to register and enqueue assets for the front-end is not required in backoffice (dashboard), nor in AJAX or REST requests, and so on.
+Using the proper hooks to execute code is something that can be often addressed, but often not.
 E.g. distinguish a REST request is not very easy at an early hook, or there's no function or constants that tell us when we are on a login page and so on.
-The scope of this class is to provide a centralized service that provide info on the current request. `Container::context()` method returns and instance of Context.
+Moreover, even storing objects factories in the Container for things we are _sure_ are not going to be used is  waste of memory we can avoid.
+The `Context ` class of this package is a centralized service that provides info on the current request.
+`Container::context()` method returns and instance of Context.

 ## Decisions